oracle/terraform-provider-oci/website/docs/r/core_image.html.markdown

 	* `bucket_name` - (Required when source_type=objectStorageTuple) The Object Storage bucket for the image.
 	* `namespace_name` - (Required when source_type=objectStorageTuple) The Object Storage namespace for the image.
 	* `object_name` - (Required when source_type=objectStorageTuple) The Object Storage name for the image.
 	* `source_image_type` - (Optional) The format of the image to be imported.
 Only monolithic images are supported.
-This attribute is not used for exported Oracle images with theOracle Cloud Infrastructure image format.
+This attribute is not used for exported Oracle images with the Oracle Cloud Infrastructure image format.
 Allowed values are:
 	    * `QCOW2`
 	    * `VMDK`
 	* `source_type` - (Required) The source type for the image.
 Use `objectStorageTuple` when specifying the namespace, bucket name, and object name.
 Use `objectStorageUri` when specifying the Object Storage URL.